 The host page is displayed.

-- In the host menu, select Edit to open Host settings.
+- In the host menu, select Settings to open Host settings.

 - In the Monitored technologies table, find PHP-FPM and set the PHP-FPM switch to the On position.

 After you have enabled PHP-FPM monitoring, monitoring begins.

 Click the PHP tile on the Technology overview page.